 “Computer Science Pure and Simple for Homeschoolers is an excellent introduction to three of the most common ways that people interact with computers: office skills, computer programming, and website design… Computer Science Pure and Simple for Homeschoolers gets kids working immediately taking what they read and applying it.
 The instructional detail is just right, not over explaining and thereby confusing, nor skipping steps that may be intuitive to more experienced computer users.” — Beverly Krueger for Eclectic Homeschool Online, an online magazine for homeschoolers, http://eho.org

 “…A decent introduction to how to use some of the applications on your computer, what programming is and how to design a web page, making it worthy of your consideration. … The choice of MicroWorlds Logo programming is a good one.
 These sections will guide you through the basic steps of starting to program and give you a good basis for understanding what programming is.”– Theresa M. Schultz-Jones in Practical Homeschooling Magazine

-To use this book, you will need to make an additional purchase of software from the software maker.
+To use this book, you will need to make an additional purchase of software from the software maker, usable with Windows only.
 Your software download purchase price of $29.70 is a 70 percent savings from the $99 retail price, for buyers of Motherboard Books curriculum.
 When you receive your book, you will find instructions for retrieving a coupon code.
 The code will give you the discounted price on a software download for Mac or Windows from the software maker.
 If you require a CD, you’ll pay $45 including shipping to anywhere in the Continental US.